frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 St. John Chrysostom was the first person to use this Marian title in the year 345.
 It\'s also associated with the defense of Christian Europe, the north of Africa, and the Middle East from non-Christian peoples during the Middle Ages.

 There are two inscriptions from the first centuries of Christianity in Greek that are related to Our Lady.
-The first one is *Theotokos*, which means Mother of God, very prominent around the time of the Council of Ephesus in 341, and the term *Boethea,* which means helper.
+The first one is *Theotokos*, which means Mother of God, very prominent around the time of the Council of Ephesus in 341, and the term *Boethea*, which means helper.

 The Fathers of the Church referred to Our Lady as *Boethea*.
 That\'s why St. John Chrysostom used this title in the homily in 345.
 Many other Fathers of the Church used it, including St. John of Damascus in the year 749.